Jack Brownlow: Can't We Be Friends

 In 1993 Brownlow volunteered to play piano for the Seattle Cabaret production "Can't We Be Friends."
 His talent, generosity, and knowledge made the show possible.
 It opened on May 20 at the Pike St. Cabaret, playing Thursday - Sunday, and was extended for every Tuesday into September.
 The show was a musical exploration of women who wrote pop tunes in the first half of the Twentieth Century for Tin Pan Alley and Broadway.
 Brownlow played piano with Scott Faulkner on bass and John Draper on tenor sax.
 Nora Michaels was the singer and star of the show.
 It was a multi media show that also included 35mm slides, 16mm films, a recording of a piano roll and the voice of Jelly Roll Morton.

 Three years later Nora Michaels was singing songs by women songwriters in New York when she was heard by a producer for Public Broadcasting.
-That led to the American Masters "Your's for a Song: The Women of Tin Pan Alley, that aired nationally on PBS in 1999.
+That led to the American Masters "Yours for a Song: The Women of Tin Pan Alley, that aired nationally on PBS in 1999.
 Nora Michaels sings in the production.
 It was directed by Terry Benes.
 The show shed more light to a much larger audience on forgotten women who had created great songs.
 None of this would have happened if Brownlow had not stepped up in 1993 in Seattle to share his gifts and knowledge.